luanpiegas/auppp/README.md

 # auppp
-Auto Update Price in Product Page for WooCommerce
+WooCommerce plugin that auto update the price value at Product Page when the quantity value changes.